Ultraplot/ultraplot/docs/usage.rst

 including metric units like ``cm`` and ``mm``.

-Instead of the native `matplotlib.figure.Figure` and `matplotlib.axes.Axes` classes, ultraplot uses the `ultraplot.figure.Figure`, `ultraplot.axes.Axes`, and `ultraplot.axes.PlotAxes` subclasses. ultraplot figures are saved with `~ultraplot.figure.Figure.save` or `~matplotlib.figure.Figure.savefig`, and ultraplot axes belong to one of the following three child classes:
+Instead of the native `matplotlib.figure.Figure` and `matplotlib.axes.Axes` classes, UltraPlot uses the `ultraplot.figure.Figure`, `ultraplot.axes.Axes`, and `ultraplot.axes.PlotAxes` subclasses.
+UltraPlot figures are saved with `~ultraplot.figure.Figure.save` or `~matplotlib.figure.Figure.savefig`, and UltraPlot axes belong to one of the following three child classes:

 * `ultraplot.axes.CartesianAxes`:
   For ordinary plots with *x* and *y* coordinates.